ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 was never detected.
 Hmmm..
 I don't know why the network monitor did not catch this event.
 This is an important bug fix.
 ```

+This commit fixes a bug.
+There is not performance antipattern exposed here.

 ## Commit #65
 ### Hash